ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 ## AD, DNS, and NTP
 {: #vrw-dualregion-design-ad}

-The VMware Regulated Workloads automation deploys a pair of Microsoft® Windows VMs in each instance.
+The {{site.data.keyword.rw}} automation deploys a pair of Microsoft® Windows VMs in each instance.
 These VMs are configured as AD, DNS, and NTP servers.
 These services are independent in each region, a separate AD forest for each region, and recovery of the protected region services to the recovery region is not required.

-vSphere HA provides availability of the VMs themselves and the Microsoft domain concept provides the availability of the Microsoft Windows services that runs on them.
+vSphere HA provides the availability of the VMs themselves and the Microsoft domain concept provides the availability of the Microsoft Windows services that runs on them.
 For business resiliency, configure image-level backups of the VMs and store them in the region's Veeam repository server.
 Configure a Veeam backup copy job to copy the backup to the other site so you can provide an off-site copy of the backup.

 ## Veeam
 {: #vrw-dualregion-design-veeam}

-The following use cases are expected for Veeam Backup and Replication in {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads dual region:
+The following use cases are expected for Veeam Backup and Replication in the {{site.data.keyword.rw}} dual region:
 * Case 1.
 Backup and replication of management components only.
 * Case 2.
 Backup and replication of management components and backup of workloads.
 * Case 3.
 Backup and replication of management components and backup and replication of workloads.

-The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads dual region design focuses on use case 1.
+The {{site.data.keyword.rw}} dual region design focuses on use case 1.
 However, guidelines are provided so that use cases 2 and 3 can be solved for the individual needs of workload backup and replication.

 Configure Veeam encryption for data at rest and data in transit so that VM data is not stored or transmitted unencrypted (which is the default setting).
 Veeam encryption requires the use of a password or passphrase and does not use the HPCS instance for the management of keys.
 When the VM is restored, select the encrypted storage policy to ensure that the VM is encrypted in the vSphere datastore.

 The use of Veeam Backup and Replication in the regulated Workloads dual region design means that protected region encryption keys are not required in the recovery region.
-Therefore, separate HPCS, and KMIP for VMware services can be used.
+Therefore, separate HPCS and KMIP for VMware services can be used.

 The following post deployment activities are required to create the deployment scenario used in the dual region pattern:
 * Remove the Veeam VMs at each region.